Kala Bazaar

-Kala Bazaar is a 1989 Hindi-language film directed by Rakesh Roshan.
+Kala Bazaar is a 1989 Indian Hindi-language action film directed by Rakesh Roshan.
 It stars Kader Khan, Anil Kapoor and Jackie Shroff.
 This film deals with the socio-political issues of corruption, primarily in the form of bribery in government offices in the Indian society of the 1980s.
 The film was a remake of Tamil film Panam Paththum Seiyum and was also remade in Kannada as Lancha Lancha Lancha.
 The film did not do well at the box office.

 Plot

 The film opens at the municipal building and construction department office (Mumbai, India).
 The superintendent of the office, Thakur, gets a telephone call from the industrialist Ranbir Gupta.
 Ranbir asks if his construction permits have been approved.
 Thakur is flustered, but informs him that a newly appointed clerk in his office is holding up the file.

 The film introduces the new clerk, Kimtilal Saxena (Kadar Khan).
 When an ordinary guy approaches him with plans to extend the perimeter of his home (and, in accordance with prevalent practice, offers him a bribe), Kimtilal flatly refuses.
 The guy insists, so Kimtilal asks him to send up a cup of tea (with 2 spoonfuls of sugar) from the small shop opposite the office.
 The guy approaches the tea stall run by the eccentric tea vendor Kutti (Johny Lever), only to discover that each spoonful of sugar is 200 rupees (the bribe for Kimtilal).
 The guy is surprised, but Kutti explains that one must change with the times.
 The guy pays Kutti and duly gets his permits.
 Kimtilal settles accounts with Kutti every evening, and that Kutti receives a small cut.
 The money trail touches everyone at the office.

 One evening, a couple of thugs grab Kimtilal and bring him before three other guys: Ranbir Gupta, a real estate developer; Sampath Seth, a licence officer; and Jagan Dhamaliya, a fearsome thug.
 Ranbir and Sampath require various permits and licences (that routinely require approvals from Kimtilal's office), and Jagan provides muscle to ensure there are no interruptions.
 They offer Kimtilal a fat bribe and enter an arrangement with him to pay him off regularly for all their needs.
 Kimtilal is only too glad to accept this offer.

 The young Kimtilal thus moves along.
 On the personal front, he makes a happy home with his wife and son Kamal.
 Kimtilal is good friends with fellow clerk Girdharilal, and their sons Kamal and Vijay become friends as well.
-We discover that Kamal fancies Kamini (but nobody is aware that Kamini is Sampath's daughter), and Vijay has a girlfriend in a bar owner NAME.
+We discover that Kamal fancies Kamini (but nobody is aware that Kamini is Sampath's daughter), and Vijay has a girlfriend in a bar owner, Sona.